|An addition to the website.

 JUNE 20, 2011.
 The tangled tale of the evening of Officer Meek is examined.

 MAY 31, 2011.
-The incredible saga behind Misskelley's post-arrest confessions is presented.
+The tortuous saga behind Misskelley's post-arrest confessions is presented.

 MAY 27, 2011.
 How black t-shirts became infamous in this case.